Almezing/almezing.github.io/_posts/DRAFT-2018-12-25-First-Story.md

 >Hacker: Because I promised.

 The full-metal security doors sprung open into the short corridor leading back to storage.
 It is certainly not the best escape route, as demonstrated by Brawny while carrying the weapon crate.
 He made a bad gamble after noticing the AmIba guards was on break for a reload, but he followed up too late.
 He took a shot in the arm holding the crate.
 It fell silently on its side in the orchestra of gunfire.
 He was already sluggish being the largest of the bunch, but lucky enough he managed to get to a safe spot in storage, behind the shelves of containers.
 Gangster Girl was shot down in her attempt to getting pass the security doors.
 She would have had a chance if she took 3 shots less to her shoulder blades and spine.
-Her lifeless body skid and rolled barely ahead of the doors, and her gun slid passed the weapon crate.
+Her lifeless body skid and rolled barely ahead of the doors before the crate.

 >Brawny member: They fucking got me!
 I drop the box!

 >{{Buttercup}}: We need that for the full payout.
 I’m not losing money on this bullshit job.

 {{Buttercup}} presses herself against the wall and motions closer the edge but flinches away as streaks of high velocity rounds streamed into the storage area, seemingly missing the crate.
 The guards were likely ordered not to cause any damage to it and were sure to recapture the asset.
 It maybe worth more than 100 times their annual paychecks combined.
 After triple guessing himself, the kid mangled his way towards the storage area, leaving {{Buttercup}} behind.
 His goofy attempt got his foot caught on the crate, kicking it up laterally on its narrow side and him smacking the floor.
 It’s rectangular broadside peered back towards the AmIba guards, partially reflecting their movements.
 The kid crawled from behind the crate, into storage with a small blood trail from a busted lip. {{Buttercup}}  slid flatly behind it to use the crate itself as momentarily cover.

 >{{Buttercup}}: Block them off!

 The reverberating slam echoed across the corridor and storage room with the neon exit above brightening up before shorting out.
 Muffled footsteps and clanking from the other side suggest the AmIba guards were attempting to force their through the doors.
 With this break of action, vanguard gathered around to assets their situation.
 Two members are wiped out and one and a half are leaking.
 Brawny's arm didn't get shredded by the AmIba's weapons, even though the shot could have been from a H.I.M. weapon.
 A quick patch up won't hold up for long, but it'll do for the rest of the night.
-The kid already bandaged his mouth, so we won't getting any of his lip. {{Buttercup}} dragged the crate along with the extra gun, towards the other two, but before she was let a word, Hacker cut into their comms.
+The kid already bandaged his mouth, so we won't getting any of his lip. {{Buttercup}} dragged the crate towards the other two, but before she was let a word, Hacker cut into their comms.

 > Hacker: I have a new exit point.
 You'll have to backtrack a little to get to it, which mea-